-For more than 25 years the personal injury attorneys at the Law Offices of Jeffrey S. Glassman have been successfully handling all types of dangerous property cases for individuals in the greater Boston area.
+For more than 25 years the personal injury attorneys at the Jeffrey Glassman Injury Lawyers have been successfully handling all types of dangerous property cases for individuals in the greater Boston area.

 Our skilled and experienced attorneys will investigate the circumstances around your fall and advise whether you have a viable claim against the property owner and any other potentially liable parties.

 Our job is to obtain maximum compensation for you.
 If you are worried about whether you can afford an attorney, keep in mind that our law firm takes cases on a contingency fee basis.
 That means we do not get paid unless and until we recover money for you.I’ve Been Injured in a Stairway Fall.
 What Should I Do Now?

 If you have fallen down a set of stairs while visiting someone else’s property, get medical attention as soon as you can.
 Any delay can cause the property owner or their insurer to argue that your injuries were not caused by your fall.
 Make sure that you tell all medical professionals who examine you how, when, and where you were injured.
 You will need your medical notes and treatment records to connect your injuries to the accident.